 This course provides an integrated application of management and marketing principles to the corporate selling function.
 Concepts covered include: demand forecasting, production planning, sales quota and territory assignments, consumer behavior, selling techniques, and sales force recruitment and supervision.
 Cases provide an integrative policy orientation to this course.
-Prerequisite: BUAD 270, BUAD 284, ACCT 206 or ACCT 315.
+Prerequisite: BUAD 270, BUAD 284.
 Alternate years.

 BUAD 372 Marketing Research

 Introduction to marketing research as an essential marketing function.
 Covers the options and decisions to be made in finding problems, formulating research models, choosing research designs, collecting and evaluating data, and presenting results.
-The course consists of two integrated parts – learning about the institutions, tools and methods of marketing research and applying them to a practical research project.
-Prerequisites: BUAD 270, BUAD 284 or SSCI 246 or MATH 321.
-Spring semester.
+The course consists of two integrated parts — learning about the institutions, tools and methods of marketing research and applying them to a practical research project.
+Prerequisites: BUAD 270, BUAD 284, or SSCI 224 or MATH 321.

 BUAD 374 Marketing Promotions

 Introduction to promotions as an essential marketing function.
-Study of promotional tools such as advertising, sales promotion and public relations in the context of both traditional and electronic platforms.
+Study of promotional tools such as advertising, sales promotion, and public relations in the context of both traditional and electronic platforms.
 Both the development of promotion strategies and their implementation through various media are covered.
-Prerequisites: BUAD 270, BUAD 284 or SSCI 246 or MATH 321.
+Prerequisites: BUAD 270, BUAD 284 or SSCI 224 or MATH 321.
 Fall semester.

 BUAD 375 Consumer Behavior

 This course concentrates on the psychological and sociological aspects of the marketing function.
-Topics include motivation and formation of tastes.
-Prerequisite: ACCT 206 or ACCT 315, BUAD 284 or SSCI 224, ECON 102.
+Topics include motivation, learning and memory, socialization, attitude formation, and lifestyle expression.
+Prerequisite: BUAD 284 or SSCI 224, ECON 102.
 Alternate years.

 BUAD 390 Business Law

 Students will study basic principles of law as it relates to business.
-Topics will include civil procedure, torts, contracts, agency, employment, partnerships and corporations.
+Topics will include civil procedure, tort, contract, agency, employment, partnerships and corporations.
 Prerequisite: junior standing.

 BUAD 436 Advanced Human Resource Management

 This course is about both the design and execution of human resource management.
-It has two central themes: how to think systematically and strategically about aspects of managing the organization’s human resources and what really needs to be done to implement these policies and to achieve competitive advantage.
-It adopts the perspective of a general manager and addresses human resource topics (including reward systems, performance management, high-performance human resource systems, training and development, recruitment, retention, Equal Employment Opportunity laws, work force diversity and union/management relationships from a strategic perspective).
+This course has two central themes: how to think systematically and strategically about aspects of managing the organization’s human resources and what really needs to be done to implement these policies to achieve competitive advantage.
+It adopts the perspective of a general manager and addresses human resource topics (including reward systems, performance management, high-performance human resource systems, training and development, recruitment, retention, Equal Employment Opportunity laws, workforce diversity and union/ management relationships from a strategic perspective.
 Prerequisite: BUAD 336.
 Alternate years.